whoknewdk/SpruceJS/README.md

 Howto get started
 ===============
-First have a look at the Getting started guide.
-Followig this, the wiki provide all details need for at deeper understanding of how SpruceJS can be used.
+First have a look at the [[Getting started]] guide.
+Followig this, the wiki provides all details needed for at deeper understanding of how SpruceJS can be used.